 Step 4: Check whether the ingest server is correct for your current location.

-When you are ready to start streaming, go back to the Nvidia Shadowplay overlay, click on Broadcast Live, and then Start.
+Step 5: When you are ready to start streaming, go back to the Nvidia Shadowplay overlay, select Broadcast Live, and then Start.
 This will produce a smaller window with a few options for you to fill out.

 - Choose the platform you'll be streaming on.